WPP-Public/Potato-ACE/src/ace/README.md

 ## Using ACE with JavaScript frameworks

-ACE components are custom elements and can therefore be easily used with JavaScript frameworks.

 ### React

 The following example shows how ACE components can be used with React.
 More general information about how to use web components with React can be found in [React's Web Components guide](https://reactjs.org/docs/web-components.html).